d4gh0s7/postgres_dump/README.md

 ### Pre-conditions

-This role assumes that the peer authentication is enabled at least for the `posgres` user account.
+This role assumes that the **peer authentication** is enabled at least for the `postgres` (or for the account set through `postgresql_backup_owner`) user account.
 Further scenarios and authentication strategies detections will be progressively added.

 ## Features